 It’s an equation that seems to violate everything we’ve been told about work … we’ve been told that you work your tail off, lay aside a bunch of profit and then some beautiful day in the future, well, you’ll be able to work less.

 But could this entire paradigm be wrong?

-“Working less = earning more” is an equation that I have come to believe must be considered by the digitally-connected business owner who wants to take their New York Metropolitan Area business to the next level.
+“Working less = earning more” is an equation that I have come to believe must be considered by the digitally-connected business owner who wants to take their Greater New York City business to the next level.

 So, take one day off next week as a test.
 I wonder what would happen?

 I’m grateful for our partnership and dedicated to your success.